rudyasho/sehatikopiweb/README.md

     - **Blog Management**: A full CRUD interface for blog posts, featuring a rich Markdown editor.
     - **Event Management**: A full CRUD interface for creating and managing public events.
     - **User Management**: A view for admins to see all registered users, disable/enable their accounts, or delete them.
+    - **Hero Settings**: A panel to dynamically update the main title, subtitle, and image on the homepage.
     - **Website Settings**: A dynamic settings panel to manage sitewide contact information and social media links without code changes.
 - **Centralized Search**: A dedicated search page to find products and blog articles efficiently.
 - **User Authentication**: A complete authentication system using Firebase (Email/Password & Google) allowing users to sign up, log in, and view a profile page with mock order history.
 Admin roles grant access to protected features.